-- Cash and Cash Equivalents and Certificates of Deposit: The carrying amounts approximate fair value. - Investments: The fair values of mutual funds are based on quoted market prices for identical assets in active markets utilizing Level 1 inputs.
+- Investments: The fair values of mutual funds are based on quoted market prices for identical assets in active markets utilizing Level 1 inputs.
 The fair values of U.S. government securities, international bonds, and corporate bonds, for the most part, are obtained from independent pricing services utilizing Level 2 inputs.
 The fair value measurements considered to be observable inputs may include dealer quotes, market spreads, cash flows, the U.S. Treasury yield curve, live trading levels, trade execution data, market consensus prepayment speeds, credit information, and the security's terms and conditions, among other things. - Real Estate Held as Investments: The fair values of real estate held as investments are based on management's estimated fair values using unobservable Level 3 inputs.
-At June 30, 2019 the fair market values remained the same.
+At June 30, 2021 the fair market values remained the same.

-The Foundation had real estate held as investments carried at fair value on a nonrecurring basis at June 30, 2019.
+The Foundation had real estate held as investments carried at fair value on a nonrecurring basis at June 30, 2021.
 The fair market values of these investments did not change during the year.